-IP addresses are usually displayed as a string of four numbers between 0 and 255, separated by three periods.
+The original and still widely used format for IP addresses is known as IPv4.
+Under IPv4, IP addresses are expressed as a string of four numbers between 0 and 255, separated by three periods.
 Want to know which IP address your smartphone or computer is using?
 Visit a Web site like ip-adress.com (one "d"), whatismyipaddress.com, or ipchicken.com.

-12. A value used to identify a device that is connected to the Internet.
+^{12.} A value used to identify a device that is connected to the Internet.
 IP addresses are usually expressed as four numbers (from 0 to 255), separated by periods.